 “su” is best used when a user wants direct access to the root account on the system.
 It doesn’t go through

-This command is essentially the same as just running
+It’s essentially the same as just running

 sudo su is run, “.profile,” “.bashrc” and “/etc/profile” will be started, much like running

-sudo su is by requesting the current user’s password.
+sudo su by requesting the current user’s password.
 This makes it possible to gain root without the root password which increases security.

 sudo -i is virtually the same as the